Red Sox Acquire Ian Kinsler From The Angels For Two Minor Leaguers And Cash

 — Chad Jennings (@chadjennings22) July 31, 2018

-The Angels snag a pair of pitchers from AAA Pawtucket in the deal and shed some salary, even with sending Boston $1.8 million to cover Kinsler.
+The Angels snagged a pair of pitchers from AAA Pawtucket in the deal and shed some salary, even with sending Boston $1.8 million to cover Kinsler.
 Ty Buttery is a right-handed reliever, and southpaw Williams Jerez is also a reliever.
-Buttrey is 1-1 with a 2.25 ERA and 64 strikeouts in 44 innings, and Jerez is 2-1 with a 3.68 ERA and 67 strikeouts in 51⅓ innings pitched.
+Buttrey is 1-1 with a 2.25 ERA and 64 strikeouts in 44 innings, and Jerez is 2-1 with a 3.68 ERA and 67 strikeouts in 51-and-one-third innings pitched.
 Both can conceivably be on a major league roster this year, but it is likely that won’t happen until the rosters expand.

-Boston president of baseball operations, Dave Dombrowski, told MLB.com that the plan is for Kinsler to be their everyday second baseman until Pedroia returns.
+Boston President of Baseball Operations Dave Dombrowski told the MLB website that the plan is for Kinsler to be their everyday second baseman until Pedroia returns.
 That is assuming he returns at all.
 He also went on to say that right now, he feels comfortable with the bullpen and roster as a whole and is probably not going to make anymore moves prior to the arrival of the trade deadline later today.

 Source: #Angels sending #RedSox $1.8M of remaining $3.6M on Kinsler’s deal.